jkehlDev/REDUX-STORE-FACTORY/README.md

 // Obtain your reducer:
 const myReducer = store.reducer;

-// Obtain you middlware (static) :
+// Obtain your middlware (static) :
 const myMiddleware = reduxStoreFactory.middleware;

 // Try action creator for dispatcher to update A.a1: